 - Wisconsin Medicaid or BadgerCare Plus members who are enrolled in an HMO in Milwaukee, Waukesha, Washington, Ozaukee, Kenosha, and Racine counties.
-Members who are enrolled in an HMO in these counties will continue to receive NEMT services from their respective HMO.
-All other Medicaid and BadgerCare Plus members in these six counties who are not enrolled in an HMO will participate in the NEMT management system. - Members residing in a nursing home.
-Members residing in a nursing home will continue to receive their SMV (specialized medical vehicle) services on a fee-for-service basis and ForwardHealth will be responsible for reimbursing claims.
-If members residing in a nursing home require common carrier transportation, that is the responsibility of the nursing home and the nursing home should continue to submit claims for reimbursement for common carrier transportation according to information in the nursing home Online Handbook. - Members who are enrolled in Family Care.
+Members who are enrolled in an HMO in these counties will continue to receive NEMT services from their respective HMO until August 31, 2012.
+Beginning September 1, 2012, members enrolled in HMOs in Milwaukee, Waukesha, Washington, Ozuakee, Kenosha, and Racine counties will receive their NEMT through Logisticare.
+All other Medicaid and BadgerCare Plus members in these six counties who are not enrolled in an HMO will participate in the NEMT management system. - Members who are residing in a nursing home.
+Members residing in a nursing home have their NEMT services coordinated by the nursing home. - Members who are enrolled in Family Care.
 Members enrolled in Family Care will continue to receive NEMT services from the Family Care care management organization.